digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 }
 ```

 This payload is an instruction to the API to synchronise the DigitalObject with the S3 contents of the deposit, in a single action.
+It's a Bad Request if the single `@id` in the JSON doesn't share the same deposit path it's POSTed to.

 In all cases, the resource returned from submitting an ImportJob is an `ImportJobResult`.

-> ❓ Better name?
+> ❓ Do we need a better name than ImportJob?

+### ImportJobResult

 > ❓ Some validation can happen on immediate receipt of the POST - e.g., JSON is well formed, can be parsed into expected objects, has expected deposits, etc. But some probably has to wait until the job is actually picked up - even checking digests, checking for file presence in both S3 and Storage API.
 We won't begin any fedora transaction until processing actually starts, which means that in theory the job may have been valid when submitted but is no longer (two people are having a go...)
 I think we don't want excessive locking, we are optimistic but fail quickly on any problem.
 Maybe this is why you have to provide the `sourceVersion`.

 This resource is returned quickly, before the ImportJob actually runs.
 The ImportJob may take a long time to run, be sitting in a queue, or otherwise not available for a while.
 You can repeatedly GET an ImportJob to check its progress.
+It will be at status "waiting" until it is picked up for processing.

 ```jsonc
 {